math123456789/mko/README.md

 # SQL

-**SQL** is a structured query language used for Storing,Manipulating, and Retrieving data in data base house
+**SQL** is a structured query language used for Storing,Manipulating, and Retrieving data in Database

 **SQL SELECT**: